 Finance Websites that provide free charting:

-MT4 Brokers that provide USDX or US Dollar in market watch:
+MT4 Brokers that provide USDX or US Dollar in the market watch:

 2. Global Stock Indexes and Currencies